 The Committee met four times during the year, and met without Management present for a portion of each meeting.
 All Compensation Committee members are independent directors.
-The members are Mayank Ashar, Felix Chee, Edward Dowling, Warren Seyffert and Tim Snider.
-Janice Rennie was a member of the Committee and its Chair throughout the initial part of 2015 until April 22, 2015 when she did not stand for re-election to the Board.

-The members have direct experience relevant to executive compensation either through their compensation committee experience or their executive experience in other companies (see "Nominees for Election to the Board" on pages 10 to 18), and they bring a broad base of skills and experience that contribute to their suitability to make decisions on the Corporation's compensation policies and practices.
+The members are Edward Dowling (Chair), Mayank Ashar, Tracey McVicar, Warren Seyffert and Tim Snider.
+The members have direct experience relevant to executive compensation either through their compensation committee experience or their executive experience in other companies (see "Nominees for Election to the Board" on pages 10 to 17), and they bring a broad base of skills and experience that contribute to their suitability to make decisions on the Corporation's compensation policies and practices.
 Some of this experience includes: